skibblenybbles/jquery-platinum/README.md

     .trackPageview();
 ```

-Of course, we could store the tracker names in an Array and pass that:
+Of course, we could store the tracker names in an array and pass that:

 ```javascript
 var trackers = ["rollupTracker", "siteTracker"];